lukso-network/network-docker-containers/README.md

 LUKSO network configs are fetched from: [lukso-network/network-configs](https://github.com/lukso-network/network-configs).

 It is provided "as is" and you are encouraged to adjust the configuration files for your own needs.
-The most important configuration files (which can't be changed) are the genesis files:
+The most important configuration files are the genesis files:

 - `genesis.ssz`
 - `genesis.json`

+**⚠️ Important:** for mainnet launch, you have to select the genesis files with the initial supply you want to have:

+- `genesis_32.ssz`, `genesis_42.ssz` or `genesis_100.ssz`
+- `genesis_32.json`, `genesis_42.json` or `genesis_100.json`

 They can be found in our [`lukso-network/network-configs`](https://github.com/lukso-network/network-configs) repo.